hugomr08/hugomr08/README.md

 - *🔭 You will find me working on various cool projects such as building a NAS using Raspberry Pi or setting up VMs! 💻*

-- 🌱 I’m currently learning Kali Linux tools and Threat Intel
+- 🌱 I’m currently learning Kali Linux and Threat Intelligence tools!

 - ❓ Feel free to connect with me!